 More than any other artist, Picasso’s name is synonymous with Modern Art .

 During an artistic career spanning an astonishing 75 years, he created thousands of paintings, prints, sculptures and ceramics.
-For the general public, Picasso is the greatest art genius of the twentieth century.
-For others he is, at best, a gifted charlatan.
+For the general public, Picasso is the greatest art genius of the twentieth century, though some do not agree with this statement.
 Undisputed is the fact that he influenced and dominated the art of the twentieth century like no other.

 Pablo Picasso was born on October 25, 1881 in Malaga, Spain, as the son of an academic art teacher.
 A brilliant student, Picasso passed the entrance examination for the Barcelona School of Fine Arts at the age of 14 in just one day and was allowed to skip the first two classes.
 According to one of many legends about the artist’s life, his father, recognizing the extraordinary talent of his son, gave him his brushes and palette, vowing never to paint again.